 Once you have chosen your tent site, set up the tent and anchor it well so you do not have to think about whether it remains or not.

-Cooking in nature does not have to be difficult.
+Cooking in nature is also not difficult.

 If you want to be out only during the day, you can bring ready-made food with you.
 This can be a pasta salad, sandwiches, sushi, or anything else that should not be eaten hot.
 You can also bring hot food in a food thermos.